mozilla/uniffi-rs/examples/arithmetic/README.md

 * [`./arithmetic.idl`](./arithmetic.idl), the component interface definition which exposes two plain functions "add" and "sub".
-This is processed by functions in [`./build.rs`](./build.rs) to generate Rust scaffolding for the component, and some Kotlin bindings.
+This is processed by functions in [`./build.rs`](./build.rs) to generate Rust scaffolding for the component.
 * [`./src/lib.rs`](./src/lib.rs), the core implementation of the component in Rust.
 This basically pulls in the generated Rust scaffolding via `include!()` and fills in function implementations.
 * A tiny example program in [`./main.kt`](./main.kt) that imports the component in Kotlin, calls